arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-3.md

     AreListsEqual(xs, Revert(Revert(xs)));}
 ```

-This says nothing about what *reversing a list" is.<br/>
+This says nothing about what *reversing a list* is, about its essence.
+It tackles a side effect, a derived observation.<br/>
 In fact, it passes for the following dishonest implementation without batting an eyelid:

 ```csharp